4306-team-noname/barrios/README.md

 ### Machine Learning
 There may be a few ways to approach this project.
 After looking at the provided data and doing some research, machine learning seems to be a viable solution.
 Specifically, supervised machine learning that uses regression modeling.
 See the below introduction by Google.
 - [Google - Intro to Machine Learning](https://developers.google.com/machine-learning/intro-to-ml)
-- [Machine Learning Crash Course](https://developers.google.com/machine-learning/crash-course) - be sure to look at the prerequisites
+- [Machine Learning Crash Course](https://developers.google.com/machine-learning/crash-course) - be sure to look at the prerequisites (NumPy, Pandas, etc., which we'll most likely need to use regardless of our approach)

 If we decide to use ML, we should stick to some guidelines to make sure the project stays on track:
 - [Google - Rules of Machine Learning](https://developers.google.com/machine-learning/guides/rules-of-ml#rule_1_dont_be_afraid_to_launch_a_product_without_machine_learning)